 Chester Beatty Library

-Located in the grounds of Dublin Castle, the Chester Beatty Library was once named by Lonely Planet as ‘one of the best (museums) in Europe’.
+Located in the grounds of Dublin Castle, the Alfred Chester Beatty Library was once named by Lonely Planet as ‘one of the best (museums) in Europe’.
 Home to rare books, manuscripts and unique treasures from Asia, North Africa, the Middle East and Europe, The Chester Beatty Library boasts informative and well-displayed exhibitions.
 During your visit, spare some time to enjoy a bite to eat in the Silk Road Café in which you will be spoilt for choice with the delicious array of Middle Eastern and Mediterranean cuisine that it offers.

+While holding ancient Asian manuscripts, the Chester Beatty also offers a unique traditional Chinese form of meditation.
 Qi Gong, is a traditional Chinese form of meditation, coordinating slow movement, deep rhythmic breathing and a calm state of mind.
 This free event runs on Saturdays at 12pm.
 No booking needed but places are limited.

 Hugh Lane Gallery

 A favourite amongst contemporary art fans, The Hugh Lane Gallery houses the oldest collection of modern and contemporary art in Ireland.
 Located on Parnell Square, The Hugh Lane Gallery is situated within an impressive neo-classical building known as Charlemont House.
-A favourite exhibition with those who visit is that of Francis Bacon’s studio, which includes all of the original objects and fittings, such as canvases, doors and walls.

 Historical Areas